-I am a 3rd year Ph.D. student in the Robotics Institute at Carnegie Mellon University, under the supervision of Prof. Yaser Sheikh.
+I am a Ph.D. student in the Robotics Institute at Carnegie Mellon University, under the supervision of Prof. Yaser Sheikh.
 I am also actively collaborating with Prof. Mina Cikara in Harvard University and Prof. Hyun Soo Park in UMN.
 During summer 2015, I interned at Disney Research Zurich where I worked with Thabo Beeler and Derek Bradley.
 Before joining CMU, I spent three years as a researcher at ETRI, a government-funded research organization in Korea.
 I received my M.S. in Electrical Engineering and B.S. in Computer Science, both

 from KAIST, Korea.
 The Samsung Scholarship is supporting my graduate study.

 My main research interests are in computer vision, computer graphics, and machine perception of social behavior.
-My work focuses on analyzing and understanding dynamic scenes using more than 500 synchronized cameras (a.k.a. the Panoptic Studio).
+My work focuses on analyzing and understanding dynamic scenes using more than 500 synchronized cameras in the Panoptic Studio at CMU.

 (Left) A media coverage well describing our research direction; (Right) Social interaction capture results

 Dec 2016 I will be co-organizing a tutorial on "DIY: A Multiview Camera System" in conjunction with CVPR 2017.
 Stay tuned for the details.